jonasthewolf/gsn2x/doc/src/adv_layers.md

 # Additional layers

-Additional attributes of an element are ignored by default.
+Additional attributes of an element are not output into the rendered diagram.

 With the command line option `-l` or `--layers` you can enable the output of those additional attributes.
 By using this feature different views on the GSN can be generated.